wmeints/effective-llm-applications/manuscript/07-retrieval-augmented-generation.md

 ### Building a data model for retrieval

 Many vector databases you can use with Semantic Kernel have a fundamental structure.
-You can usually store a record identified by a key, which stores an embedding vector and some additional metadata that must be serializable to JSON.
+You can usually store a record identified by a key.
+The record stores an embedding vector and some additional metadata that must be serializable to JSON.

 In Semantic Kernel, you must create a specific class to represent the data in a vector store.
 Semantic Kernel uses the term vector store to describe a database that can store vector data.
 This can be a pure vector database or a relational database with support for storing vector data.
-If you're planning on using a regular database to store vector data you need to be aware that you can't combine the data structures offered by Semantic Kernel with otehr relational data although the database may support it.
+If you're planning on using a regular database to store vector data you need to be aware that you can't combine the data structures offered by Semantic Kernel with other relational data processing such as Entity Framework Core although the database may support it.

 The `TextUnit` class forms the data model for our RAG implementation.
 A text unit in our application represents a chunked fragment of Content extracted from a markdown file.
 The code sample shows the structure of the class: